-The projected economic impacts of the standards in this rule on individual consumers are generally positive.
-For the standards on energy efficiency, the estimated average life-cycle cost (LCC) savings for consumers are \$155 for nonweatherized gas furnaces in the northern region, \$419 for mobile home gas furnaces in the northern region, and \$15 for non-weatherized oil-fired furnaces at a national level.
-(The standards in this rule on energy efficiency would have no impact for consumers of non-weatherized gas furnaces and mobile home gas furnaces in the southern region.)
-The estimated LCC savings for consumers are \$93 and

-\$107 for split system air conditioners (coil only) in the hot-humid and hot-dry regions, respectively; \$89 and \$101 for split system air conditioners (blower coil) in the hot-humid and hot-dry regions, respectively; \$102 and \$175 for split system heat pumps in the hothumid and hot-dry regions, respectively, and \$4 for the rest of the country; \$37 for single package air conditioners in the entire country; and \$104 for single package heat pumps in the entire country.
-For small-duct, high-velocity systems, no consumers would be impacted by the standards in this rule.
+The projected economic impacts of today's standards on individual consumers are generally positive.
+For the standards on energy efficiency, the estimated average lifecycle $cost (LCC)^4$ savings for consumers are \$155 for non-weatherized gas furnaces in the northern region, \$419 for mobile home gas furnaces in the northern region, and \$15 for non-weatherized oil-fired furnaces at a national level.
+(Today's standards on energy efficiency would have no impact for consumers of non-weatherized gas furnaces and mobile home gas furnaces in the southern region.)
+The estimated LCC savings for consumers are \$93 and \$107 for split system air conditioners (coil only) in the hot-humid and hot-dry regions, respectively; \$89 and \$101 for split system air conditioners (blower coil) in the hot-humid and hot-dry regions, respectively; \$102 and \$175 for split system heat pumps in the hot-humid and hot-dry regions, respectively, and \$4 for the rest of the country; \$37 for single package air conditioners in the entire country; and \$104 for single package heat pumps in the entire country.6 For small-duct, high-velocity systems, no consumers would be impacted by today's standards.